 If the student tests positive for COVID, the head of school or designee will follow the steps listed above.

 Gear for weather

-We encourage teachers to use our outdoor spaces for class time whenever possible.
+We encourage teachers to use our outdoor spaces for class time whenever possible and when inside, doors and windows will be open for ventilation.
 This will mean that students need to have gear appropriate for additional outdoor time.
 We recommend waterproof shoes and coats, warm socks on cold days, and layers of clothing to stay warm.
-For tips on dressing kids for all weather conditions, check the links on the Family Corner page.
+For tips on dressing kids for all weather conditions, check the links on the Family Corner page. .